locomotivecms/engine/README.md

 - Multi-sites natively supported
 - Uses Liquid, a simple and clean templating language
-- Easy to add custom content types, no SQL needed
+- Easy to add custom sections, content types, no SQL needed
 - Beautiful and intuitive editing interface
 - Can fully localize all the content and pages
 - Embed a Restful API to manage every site